MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-role-centers.md

     -   Role Center pages cannot be displayed when they are embedded in Outlook or SharePoint.

 ## Using the Role Center in the client

-To view a new Role Center in the client, you must first use the client to associate the Role Center page with a profile.
-Then, you go to **My Settings** and change the  **Role Center** to point to the new profile.
-For more information, see [Create Profile](/dynamics365/business-central/admin-users-profiles-roles#CreateProfile).
+To use or test the new Role Center in the client, you must first associate the Role Center page with a profile.
+Profiles define user roles and each profile is associated with a single Role Center page.
+Create a new [profile object](devenv-profile-object.md) that references your page.
+Then, go to **My Settings** and select the new profile.

 ## See Also
 [AL Development Environment](devenv-reference-overview.md)